 Unless you’re looking to purchase a leather combat boot made in 1993, for example, gone are the days of buying footwear with the hopes of “breaking them in.”

-Sure, you’ll have to get used to any new footwear and there will be some minor adjustments to the way they fit in the long run (i.e. foot beds will compress and the insulation materials will conform to your foot).
-However, shoe manufacturers today are so meticulous in their design and production of footwear that you’re going to experience very minimal break-in.
+Sure, you’ll have to get used to any new footwear, and there will be minor adjustments to the way they fit in the long run (i.e. foot beds will compress and the insulation materials will conform to your foot).
+However, shoe manufacturers today are quite meticulous in their design and production of footwear that you’re going to experience very minimal break-in.

 Most technical footwear (ski boots, hiking boots, running shoes…) is designed to maintain its structure for countless miles of use.
 This is great for the longevity of the footwear.
 But this means that it’s not going to alter very much over the course of its lifetime.